-The flora of Zakouma forms part of the Sudano-Sahelian vegetation zone and is mainly characterised by Combretum or Acacia savannah and grasslands, which are important for the grazers as the rest of the habitats dry out.
-Sections of gallery forests and floodplain depressions or pans are also common in the east.
-Inselbergs (granite domes) are a characteristic feature of the south-western area.
+The flora of Zakouma forms part of the Sudan-Guinea Savannah vegetation zone and is predominantly comprised of Combretum or Acacia savannah and grasslands, which are important for grazing animals during the dry season—when many habitats dry out.
+Sections of gallery forests and floodplain depressions or pans are also common in the east of the park.
+Meanwhile, Inselbergs (granite domes) are a characteristic feature of Zakouma’s southwest.

-Some of the most notable species include elephant, Kordofan giraffe, Central African Savannah buffalo, Western greater kudu, red-fronted gazelle, Lelwel’s hartebeest, tiang, roan antelope, Defassa waterbuck, Buffon’s kob, warthog, red-flanked and Grimm’s duiker, oribi and Bohor reedbuck.
+Some of the most notable herbivore species include elephant, Kordofan giraffe, Central African savannah buffalo, Northern greater kudu, red-fronted gazelle, Lelwel hartebeest, tiang, roan antelope, Defassa waterbuck, Buffon’s kob, warthog, red-flanked and Grimm’s duiker, oribi and Bohor reedbuck.

 Three species of primate are found in the park, namely the olive baboon, patas monkey and tantalus monkey.

-The park is an important refuge for numerous animals, many of which are threatened elsewhere within this eco-zone, which stretches as a band across the breadth of Africa to the south of the Sahara Desert.
+The park is an important refuge for numerous animals, many of which are threatened elsewhere within the ecoregion, which stretches as a band across the width of Africa to the south of the Sahara Desert.